-TractionsForAll v1.0 is a freely distributed program that calculates 2-D tractions exerted by an adherent cell on its substrate.
-It was created to allow students and researchers in the field of mechanobiology to study contractile responses of a variety of cell types.
+TractionsForAll v1.0 is a freely distributed program that calculates 2D tractions exerted by an adherent cell on its substrate.
+Dr. Tschumperlin's research team created it to allow students and researchers in the field of mechanobiology to study contractile responses of a variety of cell types.

 More details about the background theory and implemented experimental techniques can be found in the following references:

 - Marinkovic A, Mih JD, Park JA, Liu F, Tschumperlin DJ.
 Improved throughput traction microscopy reveals pivotal role for matrix stiffness in fibroblast contractility and TGF-beta responsiveness.
-American Journal of Physiology Lung Cellular and Molecular Physiology.
-2012;303:L169.
+American Journal of Physiology — Lung Cellular and Molecular Physiology.
+2012; doi:10.1152/ajplung.00108.2012.

 - Mih JD, Sharif AS, Liu F, Marinkovic A, Symer MM, Tschumperlin DJ.
 A multiwell platform for studying stiffness-dependent cell biology.
 PLOS One.
 2011; doi:10.1371/journal.pone.0019929.